What is Kodi?

 On its part, XBMC has consistently disassociated itself with projects that seek to develop third-party apps which help bypass unauthorized access and it has even threatened legal action to those who perpetrate this act, and in the process, help in copyright infringement.
 As of late, some of the add-ons which even charged users a monthly fee to enable them to access media via streaming, have been blocked or shut down.
 Recently, Crunchyroll, which is a third-party add-on that charged users a monthly subscription to access Japanese anime and other Asian content, was forced to close on allegations that it was infringing copyright.

-So it seems that in order to use the software effectively and safely, a virtual private network might be a necessity.
+Do you need a VPN for Kodi?
+Well, it seems that in order to use the software effectively and safely, a virtual private network might be a necessity.

 Advantages of having a Kodi VPN